sandromello/factory/README.md

 The `Dockerfile` file could be defined with a GO template entry `{{ .Version }}` which will be populated dynamically by a script.
 The `detect` file it's a bash script which contains logic to identify the language and the semantic version of the source code.

-When factory starts it executes each `detect` script from the `packs` folder trying to detect the source code.
+When factory starts it executes each `detect` script from the `./packs` folder trying to detect the source code.
 When a match is detected (exit code 0), the script must print the semantic version of the detected language which will be injected into the respective Dockerfile, corresponding to a specific existent docker image version.